0

 If not treated appropriately or in time, hepatitis C can lead to severe health issues.
 Chronic inflammation caused by the persistent presence of the virus may result in diabetes and cirrhosis of the liver; at its most extreme, end-stage liver disease could manifest as cancer.

-Research indicates that many people infected with Hepatitis C do not experience noticeable symptoms until significant damage occurs to their livers, emphasizing regular screening for high-risk groups such as healthcare workers who frequently come into contact with blood products.
+Research indicates that many people infected with hepatitis C do not experience noticeable symptoms until significant damage occurs to their livers, emphasizing regular screening for high-risk groups such as healthcare workers who frequently come into contact with blood products.

-Silent Progression: The Stealthy Nature Of Hepatitis C
+Silent Progression Of Hepatitis C

 Treating hepatitis becomes particularly challenging due to its silent progression - many individuals unknowingly carry this infectious disease for years while enduring slow but steady damage from continuous hepatic inflammation triggered by viral replication.